 When a student engages in threat-making behaviour and/or aggression that puts students, teachers, guardians or members of the community at significant risk, a Violence Threat Risk Assessment (VTRA) may be recommended by the School Administrator.
-The process of VTRA involves a student and their parents/guardians and the school team.
+The process of VTRA involves a student and their parents/caregivers and the school team.
 It is a collaborative process of information gathering for the purposes of better understanding the context of what has happened, as well as to develop a plan to mitigate risk and harm for all of those involved.

 A Violence Threat Risk Assessment will be completed by a team of Board staff, including some or all of the following; Principal/Vice-Principal, Teachers and other School staff, Safe and Inclusive Schools team, System Support Staff, Police and other Community Supports.
 Grand Erie District School Board shares a protocol with the Brant Haldimand Catholic District School Board and a variety of community agencies that allows for a process of timely information sharing in the case of acutely elevated risk.
 Members of the VTRA team are required to be trained in VTRA through the North American Center for Threat Assessment and Trauma Response (NACTATR).
 For further information on training, please see the link below: